GageBerz/WebsiteProgress/README.md

 # Game Dashboard
-Can run standalone or within a node server by using *npm start*
+Can run standalone or within a node server